-Service dogs in Centennial are amazing.
+Service dogs in Thornton are amazing.
 They have been extensively trained, live strict but loved lives, and take care of their owners like truly no one else can.
 The dogs’ abilities to detect seizures, pick up dropped items, and even warn owners of impending stroke or heart attack make these dogs literally life savers.

 With all the amazing things these animals can do, it’s no wonder we have learned to accept them in places we usually wouldn’t, like a restaurant or the office.
 But there is a growing cynicism towards service and support animals in general, and mostly because of misunderstanding, and I’ll admit that I used to be one of these people.